Green Card Eligibility Categories And How To Apply

 These are non-U.S. nationals who have invested (or are investing) at least $1,000,000 (or $500,000 in a high-unemployment or rural area) in a new United States business that will create full-time positions for at least ten workers.

-This type of green card is for those who have experienced fear or persecution in their own country due to their:
+This type of green card is for those who have experienced fear or persecution in their own country because of their:

 • Race